-GOU understands that the ban is a serious obstacle for attracting investors and supports a new Bill pending at the Parliament that would lift the ban on alienation/transfer of the rights to use subsoil and allow mortgaging/pledging of such rights under certain conditions.

-Without going into detail on various conceptual and drafting shortcomings of the Bill, one of its key problems is that the license-holder will be obliged to offer the rights first to the State, and a 100% State-owned company (presumably an oil & gas company, which would be a direct competitor to the investor who originally intended to acquire the rights) would have a preemptive right to acquire them.
+GOU understood that the ban was a serious obstacle for attracting investors, and in 2011 supported a Bill at the Parliament that would have lifted the ban on alienation/transfer of the rights to use subsoil and allowed mortgaging/pledging of such rights under certain conditions.
+Without going into detail on various conceptual and drafting shortcomings of the Bill, one of its key problems was that the license-holder would be obliged to offer the rights first to the State, and a 100% State-owned company (presumably an oil & gas company, which would be a direct competitor to the investor who originally intended to acquire the rights) would have a preemptive right to acquire them.